Many believe that the risk of falls are an unavoidable part of the aging process, but this is not true.

 Walking is one of the activities that most of us can do and offers many health benefits.
 Do not let pride get in the way of using a walking aid, such as a cane or a walker, when necessary.
 Using a walking aid properly and consistently will give you the confidence to participate in community activities.

-COVID-19 has thrown us all for a loop and has kept us from enjoying time with friends and family.
-With vaccination numbers increasing, and safe habits in place, this is the time to take action.
-With Summer here, get outside and enjoy the fresh air and sunshine.
+This is the time to take action.
+With summer here, get outside and enjoy the fresh air and sunshine.

 There’s More Life to be Lived:

 Life carries on and we want you to enjoy every moment from a place of safety.
-Go forth – clear your mind, listen to the symphony of cicadas, smell the pungent flowers, refresh your body, drink in life.
+Go forth – clear your mind, listen to the sweet call of the birds, smell the pungent flowers, refresh your body, drink in life – hydrate!
 Enhance your life and reduce your stress with these simple tips.
 And remember, help is a phone call away.

 If you or someone you care about needs additional support to help cope, The Option Group is here to help.
 Please contact our professional care management team for assistance.